dotnet-presentations/dotNETConf/2021/MainEvent/DigitalSWAG/3D/dotnet-bot/README.md

-## dotnet-bot-3D
+# dotnet-bot-3D
-This folder contains multiple file types for the 3D dotnet-bot.
+This folder contains .NET bot 3D files and instructions for: Animation & 3D printing.

 ## dotnet-bot Animation
-File types:
+#### File types
     Blend

     FBX

     Tpose FBX

 #### Moving the Rig: Pose mode
 In Blender, Right click the Rig and go from “object mode” into “Pose mode”.

     Bones: